kshapan/carnd_behavioral_clonning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-In order to reduce overfitting, I reduced the number of epochs to 3 as I observed after 3 epochs the validation loss was increasing which might be because of overfitting.
-I tried introducing dropout in the model but didnt see any improvement on the validation loss, even observed little increase in validation loss.
-Hence I decided to remove dropout layer from the model.
+In order to reduce overfitting, I reduced the number of epochs to 10 as I observed after 10 epochs the validation loss was increasing which might be because of overfitting.
+Also I dropout of 0.2(20%) in the model provided good improvement on validation loss.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.